archbung/archbung.github.io/posts/2025-07-31-structural-induction-formally.md

 foldl f z (x :: xs) = foldl f (f z x) xs
 ```

-As we have seen in [previously](./2024-10-25-folding-left-and-right.html), to show that one can define `foldl` and `foldr` it is necessary to generalize the property.
+As we have seen [previously](./2024-10-25-folding-left-and-right.html), to show that one can define `foldl` and `foldr` it is necessary to generalize the property.

 ``` agda
 foldl-as-foldr' : {A B : Set} → (g : B → B) → (f : A → B → B) → (z : B) → (xs : List A) →